h-sarhan/UOL-Web-Dev-Team-Assignment/README.md

 # UOL-Web-Dev-Team-Assignment

- Team assignment for the University of London web development course
+This project, which is part of the University of London's Web Development class.
+The goal is to create a	website for a fictitious theme park.